Andreyhuey/mock-api/README.md

 - **`/dist/`**: This directory contains all the JSON data generated through the execution process.
 It serves as the repository for your mock data, ready for use.
 - Ports: The generated JSON data is hosted on a specified port.
 This setup allows for direct CRUD (Create, Read, Update, Delete) operations from your localhost, facilitating seamless integration and testing within your development environment.

+### Tests
+Jest testing framework was utilized here.

+several tests cases were written inorder to verfiy the functionality of the json-server, it passed the GET, PUT & DELETE operations in flying colors, but the POST requests had data consistency (types and schema struture) issues.

 ## Performance and Scalability